-It was a very SAD day when I sold my 1988 Alfa Romeo to my brother in-law, to purchase our first Jetta, the “official” family car.
-We went for practicality and never looked back…I did however vow never to drive a mini van, sorry to all of you who drive one…I don’t care how many kids you can shove into one.
+It was a very SAD day when I sold my 1988 Alfa Romeo to my brother-in-law to purchase our first Jetta (we owned more than one), the “official” family car.
+We went for practicality and never looked back.
+It was a great alternative to the minivan, which I vowed never to own.
+Sorry, no offence to any of you who drive one.
+I don’t care how many kids you can stuff into one.

-So, bringing me back to, “its time for a new car,” what kind of car?
+So, bringing me back to the beginning, “It’s time for a new car,” what kind of car?
 Is there an image I want to portray?
-I’m lost…the practical side of me thinks I should purchase another Volkswagen, a Tiguan perhaps?
+The practical side (seriously?) of me thinks I should purchase another Volkswagen, a Tiguan perhaps?
 How about something sexy?
 What does that say about me?
-Does anyone really think about this stuff?
-I do…I’m a single 50 something women, ok, I’m 53…I don’t want to be one of those desperate attention seeking women who cruises around looking for “younger” men.
-This will be “my” car, it has to be fun, right?!
-Can I let go of the four door Jetta for a sports car?
-IDK, I’m having a hard time with it.
+Am I the only one who thinks about this stuff?
+I’m a single 50-something woman, and I don’t want to be a cliche or stereotype.

-Full disclosure, I test drove the new Fiat 124 Abarth…ok, SERIOUSLY, I could get used to calling “Toni” to fix my car after this drive.
-The car drove like a dream, keeping this in perspective, I drive a Jetta city, so anything will feel amazing, right?
-LOL….
-My son says “it’s a no brainer, get the Abarth, you’ll still have the Jetta for any family rides and you can drive the two-seater car the rest of the time.”
-I’m actually considering this, but…do I go for an automatic or manual?
-I really wanted to ditch the stick but once in the Abarth, it screams stick shift!
-What to do?!
+Full disclosure, I test-drove the new Fiat 124 Abarth.
+SERIOUSLY, I could get used to calling “Toni” to fix my car after this test drive.
+The car drove like a dream.
+Keeping this in perspective, I drive a Jetta city, so anything will feel amazing.
+LOL.
+My son says, “It’s a no-brainer, get the Abarth, you’ll still have the Jetta for any family rides, and you can drive the two-seater car the rest of the time.”
+I’m actually considering this.
+Do I go for an automatic or manual? l wanted to ditch the stick, but once in the Abarth, it screams stick shift!
+What to do?

 As for my Alfa Romeo, it still ranks hands down as my favourite car.
-I know, I’m probably over thinking my decision, once the nice weather kicks in, I’m sure I’ll know what to do.
+I know I’m probably overthinking my decision.
+Once the nice weather kicks in, I’m sure I’ll know what to do.

-Photo credit: Imcdb.org
+Photo credit: collierautomedia.com